roife/vscode-ubuntu-pastebin/README.md

 - Automatically recognize the file type of the snippets.

+## Usage
+- `Upload selection to Ubuntu Pastebin`
+- `Upload file to Ubuntu Pastebin`
+- `Upload selection to Ubuntu Pastebin with custom poster`
+- `Upload file to Ubuntu Pastebin with custom poster`

 ## Extension Settings

 * `vscode-ubuntuPastebin.poster`: The poster name showed on the page.